Romeo-Tusi-Caraig-III/Romeo-Tusi-Caraig-III/README.md

 • Goal: To become a skilled Web and Mobile Application Developer and be a skilled Computer Technician

-• Interested in Computer Hardware, Machines, and System
+• Interested in UI/UX Design, Computer Hardware, Machines, and System
 ## Skills
-• Languages: Python, Dart, SQL
+• Languages: Python, C#, SQL

-• Frameworks/Tools: Flask, Flutter, Git, GitHub
+• Frameworks/Tools: Visual Studio, Git, GitHub

 • Other: Building, Maintaining, Fixing System Units

 ## Current Projects
 • Learning Git and GitHub for version control

-• Developing practice projects in Python and Flutter
+• Learning and Developing practices projects in Phyton and SQL

-• Creating small apps as portfolio projects

 • Learning and Practicing building system units